Skip to Content

 • Increase the water ratio by two tablespoons if you’re making rice at a high elevation.

-If you love this recipe, try one of these rice favorites!
+If you enjoy saffron rice, try one of these rice recipes!

 Saffron rice with chicken kabobs in the background.

 While saffron rice is delicious all by itself, it truly shines when you pair it with entrees like grilled or roasted chicken like joojeh kabob, or you could try it with lamb or beef meals like koobideh kabob.
 If you’re in the mood for seafood, it’s also great with fish.
-Oh, and don’t forget about a fresh salad on the side; Shirazi salad is my favorite!
+Oh, and don’t forget about fresh Shirazi salad on the side.

 Other Tasty Pairings:

-• Freeze Let the rice cool completely, then transfer it to a freezer-safe container or bag.
-Saffron rice freezes for up to 2 months.
+• Freeze: Let the rice cool completely, and transfer it to a freezer-safe container or bag.
+Saffron rice freezes for 2 months.

-• Reheat Warm rice in the microwave or stovetop.
+• Reheat: Warm the leftovers in the microwave or stovetop.

 Frequently Asked Questions